mtrudel/bandit/lib/bandit/http1/README.md

-The execution model to handle a given request is quite straightforward: the underlying [Thousand Island](https://github.com/mtrudel/thousand_island) library will call `Bandit.HTTP1.Handler.handle_data/3`, which will then attmept to parse the headers of the request by calling `Bandit.HTTP1.Adapter.read_headers/1`.
+The execution model to handle a given request is quite straightforward: the underlying [Thousand Island](https://github.com/mtrudel/thousand_island) library will call `Bandit.HTTP1.Handler.handle_data/3`, which will then attempt to parse the headers of the request by calling `Bandit.HTTP1.Adapter.read_headers/1`.
 Assuming the common case, this list of headers will then be passed to `Bandit.Pipeline.run/6`, which will construct a `Plug.Conn` structure to